 How to Learn the Different Parts of the Brain

-This hub aims to help you learn the different parts of the brain and the functions associated with them, detailing different methods you could use to do so.
+This article aims to help you learn the different parts of the brain and the functions associated with them, detailing different methods you could use to memorise them.

 Method 1: Ordered Visualisation

 - Look at a labelled diagram of the brain and choose a starting point.